stackbit-projects/rainy-stegosaurus-7ce5e/content/pages/index.md

 sections:
   - elements:
       - delayBefore: 0
-        text: 'This is a text. '
+        text: 'This is just for '
         lineBreak: false
         type: TypistTextElement
     type: TypistSection